amancantgit/Countdown-Timer/README.md

 ### To get started with this project, follow these steps :
 1. Clone the repository.
-2. Install any necessary dependencies.
-3. Run the project locally.
+2. Run the project locally.